-Under the direction of the President & CEO, as a head of business execution, six Unit Supervising Executive Officers who control and supervise multiple business departments or administration departments have been placed.
+Under the direction of the President & CEO, as a head of business execution, five Unit Supervising Executive Officers who control and supervise multiple business departments or administration departments have been placed.
 Under the control of each Unit Supervising Executive Officer, Executive Officers in charge of each department have been placed.
 Each unit is as follows.

 - Dry Bulk Carriers Unit